 Thinking about your goals in this fashion helps you perform extraordinarily.

 Rule 3: Take risk which can be easily paid off.

 Risk is an important factor while you are aiming towards being excellent in your performance.
-However, while you take a risk make sure it’s not blind.
 Always calculate the consequences and analysis, whether you are ready for it.
 If it backfires, you must have resources and potential to pay the risk off easily.